 Don’t forget to follow up as usual with a heartfelt thank-you.
-Consider buying the coffee or lunch with a virtual gift card to a local coffee shop or cafe.
-It’s a great way to do good on two levels: Thanking your fellow networker for their time, just as you would in a face-to-face setting, and supporting a restaurant at a time when many food service businesses are struggling.
+If your meeting is virual, consider buying the coffee or lunch with a digital gift card to a local coffee shop or cafe.
+It’s a great way to do good on two levels: Thanking your fellow networker for their time, just as you would in a face-to-face setting, and supporting a local restaurant or small business.

 At Navigate Forward, we encourage all our clients to cultivate strong professional relationships, whether you’re seeking your next gig, looking for a seat on a corporate board or planning your legacy career post-retirement.
 There’s never been a better time to start (or continue) than right now.

 Still anxious about networking?
 Check out these tips to reframe your outlook and meet new people with confidence.